TianyiShi2001/sudoku-tui/README.md

 # Compatibility

-Currently only works on MacOS or Linux.
+Works on Linux, MacOS and Windows, although you may be unable to use mouse actions on Windows.

 # Roadmap